 - It can spike your blood glucose and kick you out of ketosis.
-This is tricky when it comes to packaged foods because it’s listed as “fiber” and throws off the number of net carbs[*].
-In other words, it’s listed as fiber, but fiber won’t spike blood sugar.
-SCF will.
+This is tricky when it comes to packaged foods because it’s listed as “fiber” and throws off the number of net carbs.
+Therefore, if you have type 2 diabetes, be extra careful as it can be a hidden ingredient.

 - It can mess with your gut bacteria.
-While some data supports SCF as a decent prebiotic, studies on maltodextrin (SCF’s other name) contradict that.
-Maltodextrin may suppress the proliferation of beneficial bacteria like bifidobacteria and increase the number of harmful bacteria in your digestive tract[*].
-Changes like this can make you more susceptible to gut dysbiosis and can severely lower immune function.
+While some data support SCF as a decent prebiotic, studies on maltodextrin (SCF’s other name) contradict that.
+Maltodextrin may suppress the proliferation of beneficial bacteria like bifidobacteria and increase the number of harmful bacteria in your digestive tract.
+Changes like this can make you more susceptible to gut dysbiosis and can severely lower your immune function[*].

-- It’s probably made from genetically modified corn.
-Unless the product is labeled “organic,” it’s highly likely your SCF is made from GMO corn.
-If that’s something you want to avoid, stay away from SCF and maltodextrin.
+- It’s probably GMO.
+Unless the product is labeled as organic, it’s highly likely your SCF is made from GMO corn.

-You could argue that soluble corn fiber is a cheap source of calories that’s a bit lower on the glycemic index than other sweeteners and additives.
+You could argue that soluble corn fiber is a cheap source of calories that ranks a bit lower on the glycemic index than other sweeteners and additives.

-But it will likely spike blood glucose levels and kick you out of ketosis.
+But it can spike your blood glucose levels and kick you out of ketosis.

 Here’s what to use instead:

-- If you’re concerned about your fiber intake and digestive health, stick to natural sources.
+- If you’re concerned about your fiber intake and digestive health, stick to natural fiber sources.

-- If you’re looking to balance blood sugar, make sure you’re in ketosis and get your energy from plenty of healthy sources of fatty acids.
+- If you’re looking to balance blood sugar, make sure you’re in ketosis and get your energy from healthy sources of fatty acids.

-- Concerned about calcium absorption and bone health?
-Again, natural sources of prebiotic foods, plus adding more calcium-rich foods to your diet like grass-fed dairy products and leafy greens will help.
+- If you’re concerned about calcium absorption and bone health, opt for natural sources of prebiotic foods and consider adding more calcium-rich foods to your diet like grass-fed dairy products and leafy greens.

-- Better sweeteners include stevia and monk fruit.
-And more natural thickeners include ingredients like pectin and guar gum.
+- Choose keto-friendly sweeteners such as stevia or monk fruit.
+Natural thickeners include ingredients like pectin and guar gum.

-There’s no reason to add this to your diet.
-And if you read “soluble corn fiber,” “maltodextrin,” or “resistant maltodextrin” on a package, it’s probably best to put it back on the shelf.
+If you read “soluble corn fiber,” “maltodextrin,” or “resistant maltodextrin” on a package, put it back on the shelf.